cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 APB ADVANCED TIMER also generates a 4 bit output event signal to the CPU subsystem which uses a REG_EVENT_CFG CSR which is not related to the Timers.

-The figure below is a high-level block diagram of the APB Advanced Timer module:-
+The figure below is a high-level block diagram of the APB ADVANCED TIMER module:-

 .. figure:: apb_adv_timer_block_diagram.png
-   :name: APB Advanced Timer Block Diagram
+   :name: APB ADVANCED TIMER Block Diagram
    :align: center
    :alt: